timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE I-ESTABLISHMENT, POWERS, DUTIES, AND ADMINISTRATION/CHAPTER 03-COMPOSITION AND ORGANIZATION/CHAPTER 03-COMPOSITION AND ORGANIZATION.md

     * (A) the ability of the Coast Guard or the department in which the Coast Guard is operating, any employee of the Coast Guard or the department, or any member of the Armed Forces to carry out any responsibility or duty in a fair and objective manner; or

-    * (B) the integrity of any program of the Coast Guard, the department in which the Coast Guard is operating, or of any person involved in such a program.
+    * (B) the integrity of any program of the Coast Guard, the department in which the Coast Guard is operating, or of any individual involved in such a program.

   * (3) The Commandant shall prescribe written guidance setting forth the criteria to be used in determining whether or not the acceptance of a donation from a foreign source would have a result described in paragraph (2).